lawrence1470/helpdesk/README.md

 ### Summary

 For this project, I conducted research into the tech stack I was going to use to efficiently build a dashboard.
 I am a big fan of TypeScript and Next.js, so I wanted to use a solution that allowed me to integrate the frontend and backend into one repository while maintaining type safety.
 After researching, I discovered the T3 stack, a boilerplate full-stack project.
 For easy authentication, I used Clerk and also incorporated Shadui to create a clean UI.
+Lastly, i used resend API for emails.

 ### Features:
 - Admins and users can view and manage a list of tickets in a table format.